Towards Human Understanding of Paraphrase Types in Large Language Models: Experiments

 \section{Experiments}

 \question{How successful is \gptshort, on average, at generating specific paraphrase types?
-Which paraphrase types can it already produce with high success, and which ones do they struggle with?} \ans Based on the annotation of the first phase, we measure the success rate of the different prompt and paraphrase type combinations to assess which APTs \gptshort\space could already generate well and which APTs are more challenging.
+Which paraphrase types can it already produce with high success, and which ones do they struggle with?} \short \apt{Change of Order}, \apt{Semantic Changes}, and \apt{Same Polarity Substitution} can be generated with decent success rates, while more complicated changes, particularly those involving deeper grammatical changes at multiple points like \apt{Derivational Changes} pose a problem.

+\ans Based on the annotation of the first phase, we measure the success rate of the different prompt and paraphrase type combinations to assess which APTs \gptshort\space could already generate well and which APTs are more challenging.
 The results are shown in \Cref{fig:success}.
 We color the different generation strategies and group them by APT on the x-axis.

 Humans often judge the generation as successful when prompting \gptshort\space to generate \apt{Change of Order} (82\%), \apt{Semantic Changes} (82\%), and \apt{Same Polarity Substitution} (78\%).
 In contrast, \apt{Derivational Changes} (46\%), \apt{Subordination and Nesting Changes} (38\%), and \apt {Synthetic/Analytic Subsitution} (34\%) show low success rates.
 While \apt{Change of Order} and \apt{Same Polarity Substitution} require small changes and understanding on the sentence level or of grammatical concepts, \apt{Derivational Changes} require an understanding of the parts-of-speech of the affected lexical unit. \apt{Subordination and Nesting Changes} similarly require a nuanced understanding of sentence structure and grammar.
 Consider the following example of a paraphrase using both a \apt{Derivational change} (a) and \apt{Same Polarity Substitution} (b).